felixd/gitROR/README.md

 # DevKit - GitROR
 **Tool for automatic installation of:**
-* Git fancy improvements - colors and aliases + some setting
+* Git fancy improvements - colors and aliases + some settings

 **push.default** is set to **simple** (default in Git 2.0)

 * Latest stable Ruby version (2.2.4) via rbenv

 ## TODO
-Automatization of:
+Automatic installation of:
-* Git installation
+* Git
-* Ruby on Rails installation
+* Ruby on Rails

 ## Requirements
 What's required: